3. ‘Totting up’ disqualification

 The period of a totting up disqualification may be reduced or avoided for exceptional hardship or other mitigating circumstances if the court thinks fit to do so.
 No account is to be taken of hardship that is not exceptional hardship or circumstances alleged to make the offence not serious.
 Any circumstances taken into account in the preceding three years to reduce or avoid a totting disqualification must be disregarded (RTOA 1988, s.35).

-Consult your legal adviser for further guidance on exceptional hardship applications.
+Consult your legal adviser for further guidance on minimum periods and exceptional hardship applications.